By Rick Becker 28 April 2021

 Towards yourself, towards the people who have deceived you, and in many cases towards God for “allowing you to be deceived.”

-I wish I could give a quick fix to trauma associated with leaving an abusive church environment, but the reality is that it does take time and it’s going to take a proactive approach to recover.
+I wish I could give a quick fix to the trauma associated with leaving an abusive church environment, but the reality is that it does take time and it’s going to take a proactive approach to recover.
 The good news is that God has provided all the spiritual resources you need to recover.
 As you grow in your knowledge and understanding of scripture, you’ll discover that what you were searching for and never found, was never what you needed in the first place.
 You’ll discover that in one sense what you were trying to get, has already been given.

 For further insight, read Post New Apostolic Reformation Reflections.